yahiakala/routing/docs/routing-context/index.md

 `data`

 : The data for the current route.
-This is the value returned from the `loader` method.
+This is the value returned from the `load_data` method.

 <!-- `match`